Airport city

+Airport City (or in its more regional form known as an Aerotropolis) is a model for urban development that focuses on improving the livability of the areas within and immediately surrounding the airport in support of a variety of economic and social activities.
+An Airport City is differentiated from a "city airport" by its design, which includes both the inside and outside areas.
+It offers most of the amenities found in a typical urban center.

 General description

-The airport city model is based on the idea that an airport can target non-aeronautical services such as offices, hotels, convention centers, and entertainment to generate new sources of income.
-Airports are now routinely targeting non-aeronautical revenue streams amounting to 40–60% of their total revenues.
+The Airport City model is based on the idea that an airport can target non-aeronautical services such as offices, hotels, convention centers, and entertainment to create additional and more reliable sources of income.
+Airports with an Airport City are now routinely targeting non-aeronautical revenue streams amounting up to 40–60% of their total revenues, dependent on the chosen Airport City business model.
 Industry leaders and researchers share best practices on non-aeronautical revenues for airports at conferences and in literature, including refereed literature.

-Since airports are typically surrounded by undeveloped land that acts as an environmental buffer for nearby residents, the land holdings can also present a real estate opportunity.
+Since airports are typically surrounded by undeveloped land that acts as an environmental buffer for nearby residents, the land holdings can also present as real estate opportunity.

-The airport city concept consists of a number of elements that reinforce each other.
-Services and facilities are designed to guide travellers through the airport transit process.
-Design of an airport city includes consideration of passengers, cargo, businesses, workers, and residents.
+The airport city concept consists of several elements that reinforce each other.
+Services and facilities are designed to guide travelers through the airport transit process.
+The design of an airport city includes considering passengers, cargo, businesses, workers, and residents of the area.

-In 2011, Time named the airport city as one of “10 ideas that will change the world”.
+In 2011, Time named the Airport City in its feature on "10 ideas that will change the world".